 You don’t want to end up hurting your cat, spending a whole lot on emergency vet care, and giving yourself grey hairs in the process!

-Homemade Ways to Control Fleas – The Least Expensive Option?
+Is Homemade Flea Control the Least Expensive Option?

 Well, that’s kind of a trick question.